MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_parameters.md

 If this flag is set, the network adapter is enabled to generate a wake-up event when it receives a packet that matches a configured bitmap pattern.

-#### NDIS_PM_WOL_MAGIC_PACKET_ENABLED

-If this flag is set, the network adapter is enabled to generate a wake-up event when it receives a WOL magic packet.
-A
-       <i>magic packet</i> contains within its payload a string of six bytes with a value of 0xFF, followed
-       immediately by 16 contiguous copies of the receiving network adapter's media access control (MAC) address.

 #### NDIS_PM_WOL_EAPOL_REQUEST_ID_MESSAGE_ENABLED

 If this flag is set, the network adapter is enabled to generate a wake-up event when it receives an EAPOL request identifier message.

-#### NDIS_PM_WOL_IPV4_TCP_SYN_ENABLED

-If this flag is set, the network adapter is enabled to generate a wake-up event when it receives an IPv4 TCP SYN packet.
-Remote hosts send TCP SYN packets to
-       initiate a TCP connection to the local computer.

-#### NDIS_PM_WOL_IPV6_TCP_SYN_ENABLED

-If this flag is set, the network adapter is enabled to generate a wake-up event when it receives an IPv6 TCP SYN packet.

 #### NDIS_PM_WOL_IPV4_DEST_ADDR_WILDCARD_ENABLED